1. What is Yeshasvini Scheme?

 Yeshasvini Scheme is a prestigious scheme implemented by Department of Co-operation which aims at providing medical facility to rural cooperators.

 2. Who can become the beneficiary under Yeshasvini Scheme?

 To avail the benefit of Yeshasvini Scheme, a person should be a member of rural cooperative society of the state for a minimum period of 3 months before commencement of treatment under Yeshasvini i.e., at least 3 months before 1st of June every year.

-3. What is the amount to be paid by the members to get enrolled under Yeshasvini scheme for the year 2015-16?
+3. What is the annual contribution amount to be paid by the members to get enrolled under Yeshasvini scheme for the year 2015-16?

 4. Whether it is necessary for all the members of the family to become members of cooperative society?

 No, only the member has to be the member of cooperative society.
 Other members can avail the benefit under the scheme by making payment of the contribution separately.